 Some people use an ordinary pad a paper for their ongoing grocery list, but I’ve also seen super cute list ideas on Pinterest.

-Whether you want to get some DIY work out of this hack or not, just remember: do not rely on your brain.
+Whatever you choose, just remember: do not rely on your brain.
 Even have Siri remind you later to write milk on the grocery list – I do!

 5 – Create Theme Nights